metbril/homepage/README.md

 This is the repository for my personal homepage, hosted at https://vanbregt.eu/ that used to live at https://robertvanbregt.nl/

+## CI pipeline

+Deployment of the site is fully automated.
+For every push to the main branch, the markdown content is linted.
+When succesful, the site is automatically built and deployed to Codeberg Pages.

 ## Permalinks

 Permalinks naar berichten zijn altijd een pad vanaf de root van de server met `/<jaar>/<maand>/<dag>/<slug>/`.
 Deze staat los van de organisatie van de content in het CMS.